Skip to content

 What goes in the JSON memory file?

 A curated list of facts: interests, hobbies, close relationships with short descriptions, notable anecdotes I'm happy to share, current context (where I go to school, what I'm working on).
 I deliberately exclude anything I wouldn't want a stranger to read back to me.
-The file is the source of truth — if I wouldn't say it in the JSON, the model shouldn't say it in a reply.
+The file is the source of truth.
+If I wouldn't say it in the JSON, the model shouldn't say it in a reply.

 How do you stop the model from leaking private info?

 Two layers.
 First, the JSON memory only contains non-sensitive content, so there's nothing sensitive for the model to leak.
-Second, the system prompt instructs the model to politely redirect requests for personal or sensitive information with humor, and to never reveal secrets.
+Second, the system prompt tells the model to politely redirect requests for personal or sensitive information with humor, and to never reveal secrets.
 Layered defense, not trust-the-model.

 When would embeddings or file-search actually be the right call?